juliannetzer/2025_Unity_Worldbuilding/1_Materials.md

 To reduce the triangles of an object, you can use a 3D-modelling-software like blender, you can find more information here:
 [Simplify a Mesh in Blender](https://all3dp.com/2/blender-simplify-mesh-simply-explained/)

+# Exercise: Create and Apply Materials

+Goal: Understand how to modify an object’s appearance using materials.

+- Create a new Material (Assets → Create → Material).
+- Change the Albedo color and apply it to at least one object.
+- Download a free texture from Polyhaven.
+- Apply the texture to a new material and use it on a different object.
+- Experiment with different Shader types (Lit, Unlit, Transparent) and observe the effects.